ari-dasci/S-TSFE-DL/README.md

 ## Description

 Time series feature extraction is a classical problem in time series analysis.
 Classical addition and multiplication models have been used for this purpose until the appearance of Artificial Neural Networks and Deep Learning.
-This problem has gained attention since multiple real life problems imply the usage of time series.
+This problem has gained attention since multiple real-life problems imply the usage of time series.

-In this repository we introduce a new Python module which compiles 20 backbones for time series feature extraction using Deep Learning.
+In this repository, we introduce a new Python module which compiles 20 backbones for time series feature extraction using Deep Learning.
 This module has been created to cover the necessity of a versatile and expandable piece of software for practitioners to use in their problems.

 ## How to run